 Metrostudy is the leading provider of primary and secondary market information to the housing and related industries nationwide.
 Metrostudy provides research, data, analytics and consulting services to help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day.
 For more information, visit www.metrostudy.com

 About Hanley Wood

 Hanley Wood is the premier information, media, event, and strategic marketing services company serving the residential, commercial design and construction industries.
-Utilizing the largest editorial- and analytics-driven construction market database, the company produces powerful market data and insights; award-winning publications, newsletters and websites; marquee trade shows and executive events; and strategic marketing solutions.
+Utilizing the largest editorial- and analytics-driven construction market database, the company produces powerful market data and insights; award-winning publications, newsletters and websites; high-profile executive events; and strategic marketing solutions.
 To learn more, visit hanleywood.com.